Electronics Engineering Technician

 A3204 - Cambridge Campus

-Welcome to Electronics Engineering Technician (EETcn), Electronics Engineering Technology (EET) and Computer Engineering Technology (CET) programs at Conestoga College.
+Welcome to Electronics Engineering Technician (EETcn), Electronics Engineering Technology (EET), and Computer Engineering Technology (CET) programs at Conestoga College.
 Graduates from our program are highly regarded by industry.
-Our technology students have won best student paper presentations when competing against University of Waterloo and University of Guelph for their third year projects many times in recent years.
+Our technology students have won best student paper presentations when competing against the University of Waterloo and the University of Guelph for their third-year projects many times in recent years.

 We hope the coming year will be successful for you and that the time you spend here is rewarding and brings you closer to your goal of a career in electronics.